vinniefalco/LuaBridge/README.md

       .endNamespace ()
       ;

-Will produce the following nested tables: `_G["test"]`, `test["detail"]`, and `test["utility"]`.
+Creates the following nested tables: `_G["test"]`, `test["detail"]`, and `test["utility"]`.
 The results are accessible to Lua as `test.detail` and `test.utility`.

-Here we have introduced the `endNamespace` function, which returns an object representing the enclosing namespace, upon which further registrations may be added.
+Here use the `endNamespace` function, which returns an object representing the enclosing namespace, upon which further registrations may be added.
 It is undefined behavior to use `endNamespace` on the global namespace.
-All LuaBridge functions which create registrations return an object upon which subsequent registrations can be made, allowing for an unlimited number of registrations to be chained together using the dot operator (`.`).
+All LuaBridge functions which create registrations return an object upon which subsequent registrations can be made, allowing for an unlimited number of registrations to be chained together using the dot operator `.`.

 A namespace registration can be re-opened later to add more functions.
 This lets you split up the registration between different source files.
-The following:
+The following are equivalent:

     getGlobalNamespace (L)
       .beginNamespace ("test")